Generic Name: valacyclovir (val a SYE kloe veer)

 Valacyclovir is an antiviral drug.
-It slows the growth and spread of the herpes virus so that the body can fight off the infection.
-It will not cure herpes, but it can lessen the symptoms of the infection.
+It slows the growth and spread of the herpes virus to help the body fight the infection.

-Valacyclovir is used to treat cold sores in children who are at least 12 years old, and to treat chickenpox in children who are at least 2 years old.
+Valacyclovir is used to treat cold sores in children who are at least 12 years old, or chickenpox in children who are at least 2 years old.

 Before taking valacyclovir, tell your doctor if you have HIV/AIDS, a weak immune system, kidney disease (or if you are on dialysis), or if you have had a kidney or bone marrow transplant.